Anderson Silva: Early career (19972002)

 Silva initially fought in Brazil in the welterweight category.
 Silva made his professional debut in 1997 with a pair of wins.
 Silva recorded his first loss in 2000 to Luiz Azeredo by decision.
 After that fight, he went on a nine-fight winning streak, winning six of those fights by either submission or TKO.
 After winning his first match in Japan, he was put up against Shooto champion Hayato Sakurai on 26 August 2001.
-Silva beat Sakurai by unanimous decision after three rounds and became the new Shooto Middleweight Champion (at 167 lb) and the first man to defeat Sakurai, who was undefeated in his first 20 fights.
+Silva beat Sakurai by unanimous decision after three rounds and became the new Shooto Middleweight Champion (at 168 lb, equivalent to welterweight in most other organizations including the UFC) and the first man to defeat Sakurai, who was undefeated in his first 20 fights.